Ireland miss out despite win over Dutch

 Eimear Richardson's 53 helped Ireland post 111-9 and the Dutch could only manage 87-9 in reply in Spain.

-Ducks for skipper Delany and Leah Paul saw the Irish innings in early trouble at 20-3 in La Manga but Gaby Lewis produced a steadying knock of 32 and player of the tournament Richardson hit an impressive half century before becoming one of Eva Lynch's four victims.
+Ducks for skipper Delany and Leah Paul saw the Irish innings in early trouble at 20-3 in La Manga but Gaby Lewis produced a steadying knock of 32 and player of the tournament Richardson hit an impressive half-century before becoming one of Eva Lynch's four victims.

 Delany and Cara Murray both took three wickets with the latter dismissing Dutch top scorer Robine Rijke after she had reached 32.